hampoelz/Capacitor-NodeJS/README.md

 > ❗ Important
 >
-> If you use a build system for your app, make sure to add the NodeJS project directory to you static assets. _(Or copy the nodejs dir to the output directory, for example by adding `cp -r src/nodejs dist/` to your build steps.)_
+> If you use a build system for your app, make sure to add the Node.js project directory to you static assets. _(Or copy the nodejs dir to the output directory, for example by adding `cp -r src/nodejs dist/` to your build steps.)_
 >

 > ℹ️ Information